 A test lab shall measure only one UE model in case different samples are provided

 Same UE model supporting different sets of bands can be measured.
-For this case, the UE model should be marked as different model, e.g., model A-1, model A-2. (guidance on how to manage this case are provided in the spreadsheet in [TBD])
+For this case, the UE model should be marked as different model, e.g., model A-1, model A-2. (guidance on how to manage this case are provided in the spreadsheet in R4-2321191)

 For band n1, make sure the devices are 4Rx UEs